 One of the most helpful things your craft room can have is large windows with natural light pouring in.
-Granted this is a luxury that is not possible for all crafters, many of us are stuck in basement areas, etc. with small or nonexistent windows.
+Granted this is a luxury that is not possible for all crafters, as many people are stuck in basement areas with small or nonexistent windows.

 Numerous crafters have blogs and share photos of their crafts.
 If you want to take excellent pictures of your work projects, a natural light source is an absolute must-have.